DEV-YangKong/DEV-YangKong/README.md

 - 📖 I am participating in the `OZ Coding School` Bootcamp course that starts on `05/09/2023` and ends on `10/11/2023`.

-- 👩🏻‍🎓 I majored in `international trade` at `Namseoul University`.
+- 👩🏻‍🎓 I majored in `International Trade` at `Namseoul University`.

 <br/><br/>